f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

 r2000 vCPU Sizing
 ------------------

-Each rSeries 2800 model has 8 CPU’s (The 2000 platform does not utilize hyperhreading / vCPUs).
-No CPU’s are dedicated to the F5OS platform layer which is different than the mid-range and high-end rSeries appliances.
-In the r2800 8 CPU’s are available to be assigned to tenants (and only one tenant is supported).
+Each rSeries 2800 model has 8 CPUs (The 2000 platform does not utilize hyperhreading/vCPUs).
+No CPUs are dedicated to the F5OS platform layer which is different from the mid-range and high-end rSeries appliances.
+In the r2800 8 CPUs are available to be assigned to tenants (and only one tenant is supported).
 The diagram below depicts the r2800 CPU allocation:

 .. image:: images/rseries_performance_and_sizing/image18.png
   :align: center
   :scale: 70%

-The r2600 model has 16 CPU’s (The 2000 platform does not utilize hyperhreading / vCPUs).
-No CPU’s are dedicated to the F5OS platform layer which is different than the mid-range and high-end rSeries appliances.
-In the r2600 4 CPU’s are available to be assigned to tenants and 4 are disabled via licensing.
+The r2600 model has 16 CPUs (The 2000 platform does not utilize hyperhreading/vCPUs).
+No CPUs are dedicated to the F5OS platform layer which is different from the mid-range and high-end rSeries appliances.
+In the r2600 4 CPUs are available to be assigned to tenants and 4 are disabled via licensing.
 The diagram below depicts the r4600 vCPU allocation:

 .. image:: images/rseries_performance_and_sizing/image19.png
   :align: center